Skip to content

 Follow these steps when using the protractor:

-1. Place the protractor on the platen so that the small hole is centered over the center pin.
+1. Place the protractor on the platter so that the small hole is centered over the spindle.

-2. Now adjust the pickup until the sides of the pickup housing are exactly aligned with the lines on the protractor.
-This ensures that the pickup is at the correct angle in relation to the plate's grooves.
+2. Now adjust the cartridge until the sides of the cartridge body are aligned exactly with the lines on the protractor.
+This ensures that the cartridge is at the correct angle relative to the record grooves.

-It is important to note that the specific angle may vary depending on the make and model of your pickup.
+It is important to note that the specific angle may vary depending on the manufacturer and model of your cartridge.
 Some manufacturers may specify the desired angle in their documentation or instruction manual.
-If not, it's a good idea to make sure the pickup is aligned parallel to the plate's grooves as closely as possible using the protractor.
+If that is not the case, it is a good idea to make sure that the cartridge is aligned as parallel to the record grooves as possible using the protractor.

 3. Set the needle pressure

-The correct needle pressure is essential for accurate scanning and minimal wear on the plate.
-Find the manufacturer's recommendation for needle pressure.
-Use a digital needle pressure scale or the turntable's built-in scale to adjust the weight.
-Start by zeroing the pressure so that the needle floats lightly over the plate without touching it.
-Then carefully adjust the weight to achieve the recommended needle pressure.
+Correct tracking force is essential for precise playback and minimal record wear.
+Find the manufacturer's recommended tracking force.
+Use a digital stylus force gauge or the turntable's built-in scale to adjust the weight.
+Start by resetting the force so the stylus floats lightly above the record without touching it.
+Then carefully adjust the weight to achieve the recommended tracking force.

 4. Adjust the anti-skating

-Anti-skating is designed to maintain a balance between the force pulling the tonearm toward the center and the force from the needle seeking toward the outside of the record.
-This force occurs due to the centrifugal force from the rotation of the plate and the perpendicular movement of the needle in the grooves.
-By correctly adjusting the anti-skating, you ensure that the needle tracks the plate groove precisely and minimizes the load on both needle and plate.
+Anti-skating is designed to maintain a balance between the force that pulls the tonearm toward the center and the force from the stylus that seeks toward the outer edge of the record.
+This force arises due to the centrifugal force from the record’s rotation and the perpendicular movement of the stylus in the grooves.
+With correct anti-skating adjustment, you ensure that the stylus tracks the record groove precisely and minimizes the strain on both the stylus and the record.

 To set the anti-skating correctly, start by locating the anti-skating control on your turntable.
-This control can take the form of an adjustable weight, a line or a magnetic adjustment.
-If the manufacturer does not specifically specify a value, anti-skating is usually set to the same value as the needle pressure.
-Place the pickup in the middle of one of your records and observe its movement.
-It must be in balance and neither pulled towards the center nor pushed away.
-When this is successful, you have set the anti-skating correctly.
+This control may take the form of an adjustable weight, a line, or a magnetic adjustment.
+If the manufacturer does not specify a value, anti-skating is normally set to the same value as the tracking force.
+Place the cartridge in the middle of one of your records and observe its movement.
+It should be balanced and neither pulled toward the center nor pushed away.
+When this has been achieved, you have set the anti-skating correctly.

 5. Adjust the VTA - The vertical tracking angle

-With most turntables, you don't need to think about the VTA if you stick to the usual brands of pickups.
-This is because the turntable manufacturers have adjusted the VTA to match these brands.
+For most turntables, you do not need to think about VTA if you stick to the common cartridge brands.
+This is because the turntable manufacturers have adjusted the VTA to fit these brands.

-However, if you start playing around with other sheet mats, pay close attention to whether they are the same height as the original, as this can change the VTA.
+However, if you start experimenting with other platter mats, you need to pay close attention to whether they have the same height as the original, as this can change the VTA.

-If you need to change the VTA, the angle of the needle tab must be level with the plate.
+If you need to change the VTA, the angle of the cartridge body must be level in relation to the record.
 When it is, you have set the VTA correctly.
-You will typically find the VTA at the back of the tonearm in the form of an Allen screw, as shown in the picture.
+You will typically find the VTA at the rear of the tonearm in the form of an Allen screw, as shown in the image.

-Let the sound specialist help with all the difficult things
+Let Lydspecialisten help with all the difficult parts

-When you buy a record player from us, you can have it adjusted by one of our specialists completely free of charge.
-Then you can leave your worries behind and enjoy the fact that it is ready to deliver the optimal sound quality - without you having to mess with all the technical stuff.
-The setting will be made by owner and product specialist Thomas Mørk, who has more than 30 years of experience with turntable setup.
+When you buy a turntable from us, you can have it set up by one of our specialists completely free of charge.
+That way, you can leave your worries behind and enjoy that it is ready to deliver the best possible sound quality - without you having to deal with all the technical details.
+The setup will be carried out by owner and product specialist Thomas Mørk, who has more than 30 years of experience in turntable setup.

-At Lydspecialisten, we want your journey into the world of vinyl to be as trouble-free and joy-filled as possible.
+At Lydspecialisten, we want your journey into the world of vinyl to be as trouble-free and joyful as possible.

 Pickups for every need

-Pamper your record player with a pickup that fits exactly your needs.
-We will of course be happy to help you find the right one and with the installation.
+Treat your turntable to a cartridge that matches your exact needs.
+Of course, we’re also happy to help you find the right one and with the installation.

-No sound comes out of the turntable without an RIAA amplifier.
-Because the pickup's signal has to be amplified so much, there is really a lot to be gained with a proper RIAA.
+There is no sound coming from the turntable without a RIAA amplifier.
+Because the cartridge’s signal needs to be amplified so much, there is really a lot to gain from a proper RIAA.

 Maintain your turntable

-It is the alpha and omega of the record player that it is maintained.
-Find the right one here and get better sound quality and longevity from your record player.
+It is crucial for the record player that it is maintained.
+Find the right product here and get better sound quality and longer life from your record player.

 Read more